These can also be purchased at Wired Watts: https://www.wiredwatts.com/klk16-b along with pixels, mounting plates, power supplies, etc…

 What is it?

 The K16A-B is a cape for the BeagleBone Black designed to drive ws2811 LED pixels.
-It has 16 local ports (fused with LED indicators) that can each drive over 700 pixels (with power injection) at 40FPS (1400 at 20fps).
+It has 16 local ports (fused with LED indicators) that can each drive 800 pixels (with power injection) at 40FPS (1500 at 20fps).
 It also has 4 RJ45 differential ports that can output an additional 16 strings.
 In addition, it has an expansion connector that can provide an additional 16 strings.
 Finally, it has 2 RS485 outputs for DMX, PixelNet, Renard, LOR.

-For end-user usability, it provides a Real Time Clock, temperature sensors, voltage sensors, a header for an OLED display, four push buttons for navigating menus on the display.
+For end-user usability, it provides a Real Time Clock, temperature sensors, voltage sensors, an OLED display, and four push buttons for navigating menus on the display.

 The K16A-B also has an on-board, high quality DAC chip for providing sound.